Executive Summary:

 Don’t: Use pesticides.

 When planting a garden, pests are inevitable and a part of nature.
-While treating your plants with pesticides or sprays can be tempting, it can be harmful to your garden, the bees, and your environment in the long run.
+While treating your plants with pesticides or sprays can be tempting, it can harm your garden, the bees, and your environment in the long run.

-At Manukora, we’re highly aware of the damage pesticides can cause, which is why we ensure our honey is free from pesticides by testing every single batch.
+At Manukora, we’re highly aware of the damage pesticides can cause, which is why we test every batch of our honey to ensure it is free from pesticides.

 Do: Create a bee-friendly environment.

-To attract the most bees to your garden, you want to create the most bee-friendly environment possible.
+You want to create the most bee-friendly environment to attract the most bees to your garden.
 Bees need more than just vibrant, tasty flowers to inhabit your yard — protection from the elements, water, and nesting sites are essential pieces of the puzzle.

 Here are a few things to add to your yard to get those honeybees buzzing back.